github/developer.github.com/content/changes/2014-09-31-deployment-webhook-payload-changes.md

 }
 </code></pre>

+Since we're still in the [preview period][3] for the deployments API we felt it was best to correct this inconsistency now.
 If you have any questions or feedback, please [get in touch][get-in-touch].

 [1]: https://developer.github.com/v3/activity/events/types/#deploymentevent
 [2]: https://developer.github.com/v3/activity/events/types/#deploymentstatusevent